sandstorm-io/sandstorm/docs/administering/sniproxy.md

 sudo dpkg -i ../sniproxy_*_*.deb
 ```

-## Setting it up
+## Setting up sniproxy

 We'll be using sniproxy to listen on the standard HTTPS port (443) and allow it to decide where to send the request based on the hostname being requested.
 If it's a Sandstorm domain (ends in `.sandcats.io`) it will forward the request to Sandstorm on port 6443.
 In any other case it'll forward the request to the web server you already had, which we will switch from listening on port 443 to port 7443.

 The ports for Sandstorm and the web server are arbitrary; you can choose ones that work for you in case you have a collision with another service you're running.
 It should work as long as you're consistent in replacing the ports in the web server, Sandstorm and sniproxy configuration files.

-## Setting up sniproxy

-We'll set sniproxy to forward Sandstorm domains to the Sandstorm instance and to send any other request to the web server.
-We'll disable the HTTP proxy feature in sniproxy as there is no need for the HTTP requests to go through it.
+We'll also disable the HTTP proxy feature in sniproxy as there is no need for the HTTP requests to go through it.

 ### Configuration